 –

 And to all those so-called homosexual Christians – STOP deceiving yourselves.
 This marital instruction of commitment and obedience to Christ can never be fulfilled by you.
 It doesn’t apply to two men or two women.
 This connection is pure fornication and never a marriage in the flesh, let alone a depiction of the marriage of Christ to His church.
-Hence, why no instruction for you!
+Hence, why no instruction for your falsely claimed marriage, whatsoever.

 –